Information and Policies

 - The specific duties require us to: annually publish information to show how we are complying with the Equality Duty and prepare and publish Equality Objectives.
 We will publish objectives at least once every four years.

-Please follow the link below for the College's Equality and Diversity Policy.
+Please follow the link below for the LAT Single Equality Scheme and Sir Jonathan North's Equality Objectives

 Sir Jonathan North aims for any examination process to run smoothly.
 All information regarding the examination process and information on appealing against decisions can be found in the policy.